xulihang/ImageTrans_chrome_extension/README.md

 * **Automation** — auto-scroll to the next untranslated image during auto-translate, show a floating translate button, and choose what it does when clicked.
 * **Language Learners** — add pinyin to Chinese source text and/or furigana to Japanese source text.
 * **Interface Language** — override the extension UI language independently of the browser (it can also be set per-usage on the popup and Options pages).

-## Extra Features

-* **Furigana / pinyin annotations** — useful for Japanese learners: add furigana to Japanese source text and pinyin to Chinese source text.
-* **Text to speech** — in screen-capture and camera results you can speak the source, the translation, or both, and auto-play through the full list.
-* **Floating translate button** — a draggable on-page button for quick translation; its click action is configurable.
-* **Translation cache & reader** — with saving enabled, each translation (original image, translated image, text boxes) is stored in IndexedDB.
-Cached results can be reused to avoid re-translating, and can be browsed in the built-in reader or exported as a ZIP.

 ## Supported Web Sites